b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

     ) AS C
 ```

-This article will show that sometimes multi-level queries are necessary and how to code them.
+This article will show that sometimes multi-level queries are necessary.
+But first lets look at how to code them.

 ## HOW
 There are a few ways to code multi-level queries in SQL.
 Each makes different tradeoffs in readability, control, and performance.